-The University Senate passed legislation during AY 2017-18 that makes changes to the core (previously “general”) education group and multicultural requirements.
-While these changes are not effective until Fall 2019, any new course proposals submitted during AY 2018-19 will need to meet the new requirements to be approved by the UOCC.
+The University Senate passed legislation during AY 2017-18 that makes changes to the core (previously “general”) education group (now called “Areas of Inquiry”) and multicultural (now called “Cultural Literacy) requirements.
 Existing courses approved in these categories will be grandfathered in until they are resubmitted for review.
-Over the next 3 years, all current courses that wish to remain in an Area of Inquiry, or be considered for the US: Difference, Inequality and Agency or Global Perspectives areas will need to be resubmitted for consideration.
+Over the next 2 years, all current courses that wish to remain in an Area of Inquiry (previously “Group-satisfying), or be considered for Cultural Literacy (previously “Multicultural”) areas will need to be resubmitted for consideration.
 For process details, timeline, and supporting materials, see the Core Education Course Approval Process page.
 A summary of the changes follows.

 1. Critical Thinking